FredHutch/VMAA/README.md

-# Viral Metagenomics by Nucleotide Alignment
+# Viral Metagenomics by Assembly and Alignment (VMAA)

 ### Goal